gorhill/uBlock/README.md

 <sup>Details of the benchmark available in <a href="https://github.com/gorhill/uBlock/blob/master/doc/benchmarks/mem-usage-overall-20141224.ods">this LibreOffice spreadsheet</a>.</sup>
 </p>

+[**Important note re memory usage**: there is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).
+This affects *all* extensions.
+Just so you are informed memory figures won't be too reliable as soon as you opened even only once the popup UI of an extension.
+(In all my benchmarks I of course avoided to do this).]

 <p align="center">
 µBlock: it is also easy on the CPU<br>
 <img src="https://raw.githubusercontent.com/gorhill/uBlock/master/doc/benchmarks/cpu-usage-overall-chart-20141226.png" /><br>